-JMP Securities LLC is acting as the representative of each of the underwriters named below.
-Subject to the terms and conditions set forth in an underwriting agreement among us, our Manager and the underwriters, we have agreed to sell to the underwriters, and each of the underwriters has agreed, severally and not jointly, to purchase from us, the number of shares of common stock set forth opposite its name below.
+Subject to the terms and conditions set forth in the underwriting agreement dated , 2021, among us, our Manager and Jefferies LLC, Cowen and Company, LLC, and JMP Securities LLC as the representatives of the underwriters named below and the joint bookrunning managers of this offering, we have agreed to sell to the underwriters, and each of the underwriters has agreed, severally and not jointly, to purchase from us, the respective number of shares of common stock shown opposite its name below:

 Underwriter Number of Shares

+Jefferies LLC

+Cowen and Company, LLC

 JMP Securities LLC

-Ladenburg Thalmann & Co., Inc.

-Seaport Global Securities LLC

-Lake Street Capital Markets, LLC

-Total 6,250,000
+Total 2,750,000

-Subject to the terms and conditions set forth in the underwriting agreement, the underwriters have agreed, severally and not jointly, to purchase all of the shares of our common stock sold under the underwriting agreement if any are purchased other than those shares covered by the over-allotment option described below.
-If an underwriter defaults, the underwriting agreement provides that the purchase commitments of the non-defaulting underwriters may be increased.

-We have agreed to indemnify the several underwriters against certain liabilities including liabilities under the Securities Act, or to contribute to payments the underwriters may be required to make in respect of those liabilities.
+The underwriting agreement provides that the obligations of the several underwriters are subject to certain conditions precedent such as the receipt by the underwriters of officers' certificates and legal opinions and approval of certain legal matters by their counsel.
+The underwriting agreement provides that the underwriters will purchase all of the shares of common stock if any of them are purchased.
+If an underwriter defaults, the underwriting agreement provides that the purchase commitments of the nondefaulting underwriters may be increased or the underwriting agreement may be terminated.
+We have agreed to indemnify the underwriters and certain of their controlling persons against certain liabilities, including liabilities under the Securities Act, and to contribute to payments that the underwriters may be required to make in respect of those liabilities.

-The underwriters are offering the shares of our common stock, subject to prior sale, when, as and if issued to and accepted by them, subject to approval of legal matters by their counsel, including the validity of the shares of our common stock, and other conditions contained in the underwriting agreement, such as the receipt by the underwriters of officer's certificates and legal opinions.
+The underwriters are offering the shares of common stock subject to their acceptance of the shares of common stock from us and subject to prior sale.
 The underwriters reserve the right to withdraw, cancel or modify offers to the public and to reject orders in whole or in part.